 The 9 Best Dog Bicycle Leashes

 This wiki has been updated 36 times since it was first published in October of 2015.
 If cycling is your preferred form of exercise or mode of transportation, you can take your furry friend along by using one of these dog bicycle leashes.
 These options are designed to prevent Fido from pulling you over while keeping him protected from the pedals and tires.
 Just remember to monitor your pooch's energy level and water intake to prevent fatigue and dehydration.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes